Luther McCarty: McCarty vs. Pelkey

 On April 26, soon after his win over Palzer, McCarty again beat Flynn, this time more decisively, with McCarty leading throughout the fight and frequently compelled his opponent to clinch to avoid his vicious straight left jabs.
 Although he appeared to be outclassed from the start, Flynn, rushed into clinch after clinch and succeeded in landing many blows on the champion at close quarters.
 McCarty, however seemed to be in the pink of condition and was not affected by Flynn's hooks [...]
 With straight jabs he pounded away at his opponent's face.
 At the end of the first round Flynn's nose was bleeding, in the second round his mouth was cut and before the close of the bout one eye was nearly closed.
 He followed his win over Flynn with a ten-round, no-decision bout with Frank Moran in New York.
 Moran was considered to be a trial-horse, but he gave McCarty a tough fight, and demonstrated that McCarty lacked a true knockout punch.
 Nevertheless, McCarty survived the ten-round battle and won a newspaper decision according to The New York Times.
 Another three-round exhibition with an unknown, Fred Fulton, occurred on May 15.

 Less than a month after beating Moran, McCarty traveled to Calgary, Alberta, to take a "stay busy" fight with Canadian heavyweight Arthur Pelkey while he waited to fight another top contender or perhaps Jack Johnson himself.
 McCarty smiled as he entered the ring on May 24, 1913, while Pelkey looked grim and determined.
 During the first round of a fight billed as the World White Heavyweight Championship held on May 24, 1913, a few blows were thrown, but nothing of consequence.
 According to The New York Times, McCarty lashed out with left jabs and found Pelkey's face, leaving a reddened countenance, with Pelkey rushing in and scoring with an uppercut.
 McCarty's head shook and his neck muscles bulged.
 From his face went the smile he had carried only moments before.
 From the corner, Billy McCarney, McCarty's manager, screamed to his fighter: "Move!
 Move!
 Keep moving and stick out your left!"
 McCarty, in a daze, on uncooperative legs, did not heed the advice.
 He stumbled around the ring, his face bloodless, and he took another left-right combination to the jaw.
-McCarty smiled, and turned slightly and fell flat on his back in the ring, with the cheers of the crowd quickly turned silent as McCarty didn't move.
+McCarty smiled, and turned slightly and fell flat on his back in the ring, with the cheers of the crowd quickly turned silent as McCarty did not move.
 A chance blow just below the heart of McCarthy after one minute and forty-five seconds of fighting caused his death.
 The blow struck McCarthy just below the heart, sending him reeling, to which he fell heavily to the floor.
 The referee began the count and eventually McCarty was hauled to his corner, and as his faction attempted to revive him: Luther McCarty was dead.